xhalo32/nvd/README.md

 in `environment.systemPackages`, so packages in this list are highlighted and coloured specially and changes to this list are reported.

+The recommended way to obtain nvd is through Nixpkgs, where it has the attribute name `nvd`.

 I recommend wrapping your usual `nixos-rebuild` call in a script that compares the result to the current system: